Basicprogrammer10/connorcode-writing/programming/adding-admonitions.md

 I also set the font to be `normal normal normal 14px/1 FontAwesome;`, which is usually automatically set by the FontAwesome's `fa` class.

 At this point, I needed to find some colors for all the admonitions.
-So I did some thinking and eventually decided to steal these colors from the [Microsoft docs][microsoft-docs]:
+So I did some searching and eventually decided to steal these colors from the [Microsoft docs][microsoft-docs]:

 <div class="colors">
   <div class="color" style="background:#00417380;border-color:#004173;"></div>